wp-plugins/backup-by-vogapress/readme.txt

 *   Works with Single, Multisite WordPress, and wooCommerce
 *   Review file changes with syntax and difference highlighting
 *   Email notification to keep you informed of the statuses
-*   Secured data transfer
+*   Secured data transferring to keep away hackers eavesdropping
 *   Low server requirements and efficent use of bandwidths, does not require Cron to work.
-*   Works with complex directory structure and links
+*   Works with large and complex directory and links structure
 *   Built-in server uptime monitoring
 *   Simple plan based on storage usage per WordPress instance
 *   And many more ...